mansoormalik/TaskScheduler/README.md

 Driver
 -------------------------
-The driver.py program is used to launch container images and does assists in testing by killing slave or master containers.
+The driver.py program is used to launch container images and assists in testing by killing slave or master containers.

 Inserting Tasks
 -------------------------
-The task_generator file is used to insert tasks into a mongodb instance.
+The task_generator.py program is used to insert tasks into a mongodb instance.

 Interprocess Communication